Skip to content

 Two shapes.
 Two colors.
 No gradients, no glowing orbs, no neural-network illustrations.
 In an era of AI-generated visual noise, restraint is the position statement.

 Every service, port, path, and integration is declared in ~/.sanctum/instance.yaml.
-There are no scattered .env files, no hardcoded usernames in scripts, no magic constants.
+There are no scattered .env files, no hardcoded usernames in scripts, no magic constants buried in a file you last edited in a fugue state at 3 AM.
 When you change a port number, you change it in one place.

 Sanctum supports hub, satellite, mobile, and sensor node types.
-Your primary home is the hub.
+Your primary haus is the hub.
 A vacation house runs a satellite.
 Your laptop is a mobile node.
-Each node knows its role and adjusts its services accordingly.
+Each node knows its role and adjusts its services accordingly — which is more than can be said for most family members.

 API tokens and credentials are stored in macOS Keychain (on the Mac) and SOPS-encrypted files (on the VM).
 A monthly rotation job generates new tokens, updates Keychain entries, re-encrypts SOPS files, and restarts affected services.